metahkg/metahkg/README.md

 - metahkg-links

 They are dependent of one another, and compatibility is guaranteed if they are all on a same branch (i.e. master or dev).
+Note that there might be delays on updating.

+## Versioning

+Metahkg is now in rapid release.
+Metahkg-web and metahkg-server should follow a same version.

 ## Metahkg Api Wrapper